argo-marketplace/future_of_california/README.md

-# The Future of California v 1.0
+# Pioneering a brighter future in California and beyond v 1.1

 ![California Dreaming Map](images/california-dreaming-pano.jpg)

 H/T [IFTF California Dreaming Map](http://www.iftf.org/our-work/global-landscape/human-settlement/california-dreaming-map/)

+## How to contribute

+We're a coalition of Code for America brigades, journalists, local activists, reform groups, and public officials committed to the cause of modernizing how California government operates so the state can lead the world into a more free and open future.

 *Contributing:* This is a living document!
 Please feel free to submit a PR to improve the principles here.
 If you're not familiar with GitHub please feel free to email argo@argolabs.org with your suggested language.

-## Open California Mission

-The Open California Coalition advocates for useful public data and technology projects that improve the lives of the people of this great state.
-We're a coalition of Code for America brigades, journalists, local activists, reform groups, and public officials committed to the cause of modernizing how California government operates so the state can lead the world into a more free and open future.

-## Open California Principles
+## Public Technology Principles

 *“You need to have a public sector commensurate with the vitality and creativity of private life here.
 Look at the universities, the hospitals, our doctors!
 Look at the vitality of our literary culture, our painters!”*
     – Kevin Starr, Former State Librarian of California